 - Using books, notes, examples, and/or internet resources to take a quiz or test unless clearly outlined as acceptable by the instructor.

-- Allowing another person complete work for you.
+- Allowing another person to complete work for you.

-- Allowing another person to use your work.
+- Using another person’s work or allowing another person to use your work, including paraphrasing.

 Plagiarism and cheating will be handled as a major misconduct per the RVTC Policies and the consequences will follow the VTVLC Academic Integrity Matrix.

 Disciplinary actions for Academic Integrity are cumulative by student, not class or year.

 Withdraw and Refund Policy